GrapesJS/grapesjs/docs/modules/Traits.md

 ## Add Traits to Components

-Generally you define traits on the definition of your new custom components (or by extending another one).
+Generally, you define traits on the definition of your new custom components (or by extending another one).
 Let's see in this example how to make inputs more customizable by the editor.

 All components, by default, contain two traits: `id` and `title` (at the moment of writing).
 So, if you select an input and open the Settings panel you will see this: